niyioyelade/weather/README.md

 To Do
 Functionality
-1. Sunrise and sunset time need to be in 12hour format with am/pm, currently it's 24hr format without am/pm.
-2. Add more properties to the toString method of OpenWeatherResponse to improve logging message
+1. Add more properties to the toString method of OpenWeatherResponse to improve logging message

 Code Quality Improvements